 Strategy 3.2.2 - Develop improvement plans for City assets such as parks, community facilities, playgrounds to meet the changing needs of the community.

-Objective 3.3 - To develop and enhance the City's economy.
 Strategy 3.3.3 - Plan for strong activity centres and employment areas to meet the future needs of the community, industry, and commerce.

 Objective 4.1 - To provide leadership through transparent governance.
 Strategy 4.1.1 - Provide good governance.